Rithvikns/python/Framework/Tensorflow/CNN/Code_Breakdown.md

 ])
 ```
 # Code Breakdown
+## Step 1
-1) The model is sequential so the input image is passed through the first layer , The image shape is 32x32 pixels and 3 colors RGB to represent the image.
+The model is sequential so the input image is passed through the first layer , The image shape is 32x32 pixels and 3 colors RGB to represent the image.
 layers.Conv2D(32, (3, 3), activation='relu', input_shape=(32, 32, 3))